dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 ## 31. Prefix mobile versions with `sm`/`Sm`

 If there are two different versions of something for mobile and desktop, always prefix the name/label for the mobile version with `sm` or `Sm` depending on what language you are using.
-Even if there's no need to name/label the desktop version, the mobile version should must be prefixed with `sm` or `Sm`.
+Even if there's no need to name/label the desktop version, the mobile version must be prefixed with `sm` or `Sm`.

 ```astro
 {/* don't do this */}